mfkiwl/VARION/README.md

 # VARION

+VARION is a free and open source software that processes RINEX obs files in order to estimate sTEC values.

 ## HOW TO USE VARION

 Download your RINEX files and copy them in the "/obs" dir.
 Put in the same folder also the navigation file (e.g. brdc????.??n).